Azure/azure-quickstart-templates/demos/arm-template-retrieve-azure-storage-access-keys/README.md

 ---
 description: This template will create a Storage account, after which it will create a API connection by dynamically retrieving the primary key of the Storage account.
 The API connection is then used in a Logic App as a trigger polling for blob changes.
-The complete scenario can be found on https&#58;//blog.eldert.net/retrieve-azure-storage-access-keys-in-arm-template.
 page_type: sample
 products:
 - azure